Public image of Donald Trump: Appearance

-Tanned face, hairstyle, thumbs up and pouted lips are consistent elements of Trump's appearance that are very recognizable and make up an "iconic" imagery.
+Tanned face, hairstyle, thumbs up and pouted lips are consistent elements of Trump's appearance that are recognizable and make up an "iconic" imagery.

 In 2004, the Chicago Tribune wrote that Trump is "known for his gaudy casinos and unusual mane of copper hair".

 His hair has been subject to speculation; during his 2016 presidential campaign, it was the subject of much public discussion, wherein it was asserted to be a toupée or comb over.
+Hair always is combed to cover the top of his left ear that protrudes more than the right ear.
 In a 2011 interview, Trump said, "I get a lot of credit for comb-overs.
 But it's not really a comb-over.
 It's sort of a little bit forward and back.
 I've combed it the same way for years.
 Same thing, every time."

 In public appearances, Trump typically wears custom-made suits—described as boxy—designed by Italian fashion house Brioni and tailor Martin Greenfield, with large red ties, tied in a Windsor knot.
 At times, he has also worn bulky shoulder pads underneath his suits.
 His fashion has been criticized, such as being called "stuck in the 1980s" by Robin Givhan and designer Tom Ford describing Trump's fashion as "not sartorially elegant".

 Temperament and personality

 As of 2017, Trump's "unique personal style, brashness and disregard for conventional political norms and discourse" gained him attention and detractors, according to Gallup.
 Among detractors, perceptions of his temperament, arrogance and a tendency to act contrary to the expectations of presidents were disapproved of.
 As of 2023, critics perceived Trump to be vulgar and self-obsessed.
 After his temperament and mental fitness were subject to public debate, Trump responded by saying that he is a "very stable genius".
 Americans have mostly disapproved of Trump's temperament and personal conduct in office.
+This can be reflected in current polling.
+59% of registered voters are not too confident/not at all confident in Donald Trump's ability to act ethically in office, while even fewer, 34% express confidence in Trump's ability to respect democratic values.
+His temperament is further reflected in his declaration of the January 6th, 2021, U.S. Capitol riot a “day of love”.
 To his supporters, Trump is seen as relatable and a simple and straightforward figure, who trusts his instincts.

+Trump gained notoriety for frequently referring to himself in the third person.